Loshido/Loshido/content/neon-dawn.md

 ---
-title: 'Don’t just code it — Watch it fly around Earth'
+title: 'Don''t just code it — Watch it fly around Earth'
 description: 'Webservers made fun - Learn, code and see it in action'
 date: '12/08/2025'
 image: './assets/neon-dawn/affiche.png'